natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 #### Correct Abstractions

 Scientific knowledge consists of elaborate conceptual structures that accurately map to the real world, and are internally consistent.
 The key distinction that makes a concept 'scientific' is that it has been _tested by experiment_.
 Abstractions are formulated, and eventually confirmed (or falsified) by experiments in the real world.
-  * For example, the quark subatomic particle started out as a purely mathematical abstraction that simplified and clarified the theory of subatomic particles.
+  * For example, the subatomic particle known as a _quark_ started out as a purely mathematical abstraction that simplified and clarified the theory of subatomic particles.
 But much later, high-energy physics experiments confirmed the physical existence of quarks.

 But if our abstractions cannot be tested with the rigour of science, then how do we decide if they are 'good' or not?